Twenty-two days ago my mentor, my friend and more importantly my father, passed away. it was peacefully and pain free.

 Fear for those he was leaving behind, fear of being a burden, fear of not having accomplished all the things he had wanted to do or see and naturally the fear of dying.

-I have never lost a family member, as we have constantly been a 5 generations family.
+I have never lost a family member, as we have consistently been a 5 generations family.
 I have no doubt that my amazing grandmother, who is 96, will be dancing her way to 100!

 So this grief rollercoaster and numbness is all new territory for me, bringing intense waves of emotions to the surface that drowns all my senses.
+I loose sense of time, my head pounds, I feel my throat constrict and my eyes fill with tears.

 Learning to navigate this uncharted territory needs new tools, new thinking and new insights to guide me, so I Googled it!